Ada-Developers-Academy/core-pses/10/stock.checkpoint.md

 ##### !question

-What is the time complexity of your answer?
+What is the time complexity of your solution?
+Explain.
+Define your variable(s).

 ##### !end-question